 4. Disable Scheduled Tasks

-1. First of all, open the Windows 10 search menu and search for Task Scheduler
+1. Open the Windows search menu and search for Task Scheduler

 Task Scheduler